 New containers have a thin O-ring close to the threaded edge of the container.
 This O-ring plays no role in sealing the sensor cold chamber itself.
 It is intended only to hold possible dust particles from entering the front half of the camera head with the sensor chamber optical window, shutter and possibly internal filter wheel.
 While the O-ring material should sustain the high temperature during silica-gel baking, it is possible to remove it and put it back again prior to threading the contained back to the camera.

 Container shipped with the camera by default does not exceed the camera head outline.
 It is equipped with a slot for tool (a plastic tool is included with every camera, but e.g. some coin can be used, too), allowing releasing and also tightening of the container.

 Camera head is available in several color variants of the center plate.
 Visit manufacturer's web pages for current offering.

 The Moravian Camera Ethernet Adapter device allows connection of up to four Cx cameras of any type on one side and 1 Gbps Ethernet interface on the other side.
 So, this device allows attaching of cameras to virtually unlimited distance using the routable TCP/IP protocol.

 Moravian Camera Ethernet Adapter device is described in detail here.

 Software and driver support of the Cx series CMOS cameras is as rich as is the case of their Gx series CCD camera siblings.

-The SIPS (Scientific Image Processing System) software package version 3.16 or later is necessary to control C1 cameras.
+The SIPS (Scientific Image Processing System) software package version 3.21 or later is necessary to control C2 cameras including latest C2-7000.